 Food and snacks

-Celebrate Christmas as a backpacker – with others
+Christmas as a backpacker – with other backpackers

 Participate in happenings

-Wherever you are, I hope you get into the Christmas Spirit if you feel like it’s still missing.
-If you’re celebrating Christmas as a backpacker away from home, maybe even for the first time during the Holidays, we’re in the same boat – hopefully some of my tips will help you!
+Wherever you are, I hope you get into the Christmas spirit if you feel like it’s still missing.
+If you’re celebrating Christmas as a backpacker away from home, we’re in the same boat – hopefully some of my tips will help you!

-Backpacker or not, wherever you are – Merry Christmas!
+Backpacker or not, home or abroad – Merry Christmas!